1st Armoured Division (United Kingdom): Initial desert fighting

 When the division arrived in Egypt in mid-November 1941, the latest British offensive Operation Crusader had already started.
 Major-General Herbert Lumsden now held command and his force was ordered to undertake desert training.
-By the end of that year's December, Operation Crusader had concluded with an Axis withdrawal to western Libya.
+By the end of the year, Operation Crusader had concluded with an Axis withdrawal to western Libya.
 The 1st Armoured Division moved into eastern Libya, took over the front line and was reinforced with the 200th Guards Brigade.
 Apart from small infantry forces, the division was the only force within 100 mi of the front line.
 The 1st Armoured Division was further reinforced with additional infantry and artillery units, although these had never before trained with the formation.
 Divisional-level training was intended to continue but inadequate fuel stocks interrupted it.
 In early January 1942, the division was subjected to an aerial attack that wounded Lumsden, who was replaced by Major-General Frank Messervy.
 On 21 January 1942, Axis forces attacked the 150-tank strong division and forced it to conduct a fighting withdrawal.
 It, along with the rest of the Eighth Army, retreated until the army regrouped at Gazala in February.
 During this period, 42 tanks were lost in combat and a further 30 were damaged or abandoned.

 Lumsden resumed command on 12 February 1942, and the 22nd Armoured Brigade rejoined in April.
 According to Michael Carver (a participant of the battle, who would later become a field marshal and then a historian), Lumsden resented Messervy for the setback that had befallen the division in January.
 Messervy's 7th Armoured Division, with one armoured brigade, was considered to be as strong as the 1st due to both formations having an equal number of M3 Grant medium tanks.
 According to Carver, these two factors made Lumsden reluctant to support the 7th if called upon and was adamant none of his force would be allocated to it.

 On 26 May 1942, Axis forces struck the Allied positions and initiated the Battle of Gazala.
 The next morning, the division was ordered to send the 22nd Armoured Brigade to join the 7th Armoured Division after it was realised a major Axis attack was underway.
 According to Carver, there was an "acrimonious exchange" between Lumsden and XIII Corps headquarters, the parent formation of the 1st Armoured Division, and no order was issued for two hours.
 The 22nd Armoured Brigade was attacked by Axis armoured forces; it lost 30 tanks and withdrew northwards.
 In the afternoon of 27 May, the division counterattacked with its full force.
 It was later supported by the 1st Army Tank Brigade and together checked the Axis advance.
 Over the following days, the division engaged the German 15th Panzer Division and the Italian 132nd Armored Division "Ariete" with mixed success.